-Prague cinemas screen films in their original language with Czech subtitles—the exception being children’s films (or films aimed at younger audiences, such as Harry Potter and 3D movies), which are dubbed.
+Prague cinemas screen films in their original language with Czech subtitles, except children’s films (or films aimed at younger audiences, such as Harry Potter and 3D movies), which are dubbed.
 Cinema City Slovanský dům or CineStar Anděl sometimes run original-language versions.
-Foreign films play in their original language with Czech subtitles, but during special events or film festivals are often shown with English subtitles.
+Foreign films play in their original language with Czech subtitles, but they are often shown with English subtitles during special events or film festivals.
 Prague multiplexes (Cinema City and CineStar are two of the more popular chains) show first-run Hollywood blockbusters usually released in the Czech Republic a few months after their US debut, with the exception of worldwide premieres of the Star Wars variety.
 Cinema City Flora contains Prague’s only IMAX Theatre (though most of the films shown aren’t English-friendly).
-CineStar Anděl’e ‘Gold Class’ lets movie-goers veg out in a recliner with full food-and-drink service.
+CineStar Anděl’e ‘Gold Class’ let’s movie-goers veg out in a recliner with full food-and-drink service.

 Prague’s five most popular independent art-house cinemas are Kino Mat (Lazarská Street), Kino Evald (Národni třída), Kino Lucerna (Václavské náměstí), Kino Aero (Biskupcova Street), and Kino Světozer (Václavské náměstí), all of which screen Czech films with English subtitles, classics, and low-budget imports as well as hosting mini film festivals and film-related events and exhibits.
 Bio Oko is a retro gem in a restored functionalist building, showing a mix of second-runs and arty flicks.
 Kino Lucerna, which recently celebrated its 100th birthday, is the oldest continually running cinema in Europe, showing second-run films and the occasional premiere.